Versal/versal-gadget-launchers/README.md

 ### setEmpty

-Set the emptiness (placeholder) status of the gadget
+Set the emptiness (placeholder) status of the gadget.

 ```
 {